buley/personal/src/content/blind-spots.md

 > *"Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth." — Marcus Aurelius*

+> *"The eye sees only what the mind is prepared to comprehend." — Robertson Davies*

 *Awareness of blind spots isn't about fundamental change—it's about strategic expansion of perspective while maintaining core strengths.*

 I see the world with clarity, logic, and strategic precision.

 I am sharp, independent, and able to break down complex situations with ease.

-But just because I see **a lot** doesn't mean I see **everything.** Like anyone, I have blind spots—patterns, assumptions, or habits that go unnoticed because they feel so natural to me.
+But just because I see **a lot** doesn't mean I see **everything.**

+Like anyone, I have blind spots—patterns, assumptions, or habits that go unnoticed because they feel so natural to me.

 ## 1. Emotional Intelligence Undervaluation